Future Planning For Children With Disabilities And Additional Needs

 There are two types of LPA – one that appoints someone to make decisions about your property and finances, and another that appoints someone to make decisions about your health and welfare.

-If you support a disabled dependent, an LPA for finances is crucial to ensure care continues if you lose capacity.
+If you support a disabled dependent, an LPA for finances is crucial to maximise the chances that funding the disabled person’s care continues if you lose capacity.
 Your Attorneys have a strict remit to look after your own interests, so it can be challenging for them to use your funds to provide for others even where you had done so before you lost mental capacity.
 Therefore, it’s critical to consider how to address this and give clear guidance in the LPA documents.

 Contact: